chrisalbon/mlai/content/python/while_statements.md

 Title: while Statement
 Slug: while_statements
 Summary: while Statement
 Date: 2016-05-01 12:00
 Category: Python
 Tags: Basics
 Authors: Chris Albon

-Want to learn more?
-I recommend these Python books: [Python for Data Analysis](http://amzn.to/2ljV9wY), [Python Data Science Handbook](http://amzn.to/2m0mgMB), and [Introduction to Machine Learning with Python](http://amzn.to/2mjYiwK).

-## While loops until a condition is true.
+## A while loop loops while a condition is true, stops when the condition becomes false

-### Import the random module.
+### Import the random module

 ```python
 import random
 ```

-### Create a variable of the true number of deaths of an event.
+### Create a variable of the true number of deaths of an event

 ```python
 deaths = 6
 ```

-### Create a variable that is denotes if the while loop for keep running.
+## Create a variable that is denotes if the while loop should keep running

 ```python